chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/build.md

 Storybook includes a powerful [addon ecosystem](https://storybook.js.org/addons) created by a massive community.
 For the pragmatic developer, it’s easier to build our workflow using the ecosystem instead of creating custom tooling ourselves (which can be time-consuming).

-<h4>Actions addon to verify interactivity</h4>
+<h4 id="storybook-addon-actions">Actions addon to verify interactivity</h4>

 The [actions addon](https://storybook.js.org/docs/react/essentials/actions) gives you UI feedback in Storybook when an action is performed on an interactive element like a Button or Link.
-Actions comes installed in Storybook by default and you use it simply by passing an “action” as a callback prop to a component.
+Actions comes installed in Storybook by default, and you use it simply by passing an “action” as a callback prop to a component.

 Let’s see how to use it in our Button element, which optionally takes a wrapper component to respond to clicks.
 We have a story that passes an action to that wrapper: